Dimas19rus/shadowsocks-csharp-4.4.1.0-mod/README.md

 ## Change

--Added "Use custom rules only" feature
+- Added "Use custom rules only" feature

 ![image](https://user-images.githubusercontent.com/26718359/197405058-0e80a2ca-a788-4764-86a5-2ec12888e5ea.png)